-Fortunately, a little bit of of guidance and research can help you pinpoint your best available options.
-In this guide, we will help you understand exactly what doctors should look for when shopping for disability insurance.
-That way, you can purchase with confidence (and get back to doing what you love).
+Fortunately, the right guidance and research can help you pinpoint your best available options.
+In this guide, we will help you understand exactly what doctors should (and shouldn't) look for when shopping for physician disability insurance.
+That way, you can purchase with confidence and get back to doing what you love.

 Let's get started.

-As a highly trained, highly compensated medical professional, ask yourself the following questions:
+The truth is, the unexpected really can happen to you.
+As a highly-trained, highly-compensated medical professional, ask yourself the following questions:

 - What would you do if you were unable to work?